OpenHFT/Chronicle-Map/spec/0-purposes.md

-# Rational behind Chronicle Map Specification
+# Rational behind The Chronicle Map Data Store Specification

  - To provide the ability to write a small, drastically simplified Chronicle Map implementation in Java for a specific use-case.
 It could hard-code many aspects which the reference implementation has